ha0ye/multiview-embedding-paper/README.md

 # multiview-embedding-paper
-Code and simulation data for Ye &amp; Sugihara 2016 "Information leverage in interconnected ecosystems: Overcoming the curse of dimensionality" Science 353, Issue 6302, pp. 922-925
+Code and simulation data for:

+Ye & Sugihara 2016

+"Information leverage in interconnected ecosystems: Overcoming the curse of dimensionality"

+Science 353, Issue 6302, pp. 922-925

 ## Notes